 The musically-literate singer is accustomed to reading all anacruses at the end of a measure, while seeing the beginning of any metric unit as a strong beat.
 The fact that the anacrustic syllable falls on the beginning of the foot and the poetic line can be one of the earliest points of difficulty for any ballad singer matching tune to text.

 While "Jew" is stretched because the line has too few syllables for the tune, we also often find lines with too many syllables placed on one end of the stress.
-This problem appears in the same ballad stanza excerpted above.
+This problem appears in the same ballad stanza excerpted above in Figure 2.
 First, I will display the entire tune with its strong and weak beats indicated in underlaid scansion notation (where “U” represents unstressed and “_” represents stressed beats).

 If we assume two lines of text per line of music, this tune can be seen as mostly conforming to an anapestic tetrameter, with the anacrustic first note (first line) and last note of the first three lines corresponding to the first syllable of an iamb.
 For the most part, the first stanza of Huntington 402424 (cited above) conforms to this meter.
 We have already seen one point within this stanza in which a syllable must combine the length of two notes.
 I will now display the last line of music with the stanza’s last two lines underlaid, to demonstrate what the singer must do rhythmically to accommodate two extra syllables.
 Notes affected by this irregularity are shown in red.